Spend enough time in the Alaskan wilderness and you’re bound to find a bear. Or a bear will find you.

 There are certainly compensations — again evidenced by photos of her adventures.
 She’s gotten to visit some of the most beautiful places in America.
 Among her favorites are destinations she’s returned to again and again to climb, including Nevada’s Red Rock Canyon, a world renowned climbing destination, as well as Northern Arizona and Southern Utah.
 Alaska’s Denali National Park also ranks high on the list.

 Over the next few months she’ll keep up a frenetic travel work schedule.
 She has shoots planned in Colorado, Wisconsin, New Mexico and Arizona.
 In March, she’ll photograph the 2017 Women’s Climbing Festival in Bishop, California.

-Then she’ll spend the summer working in the Pacific Northwest, Canada and Alaska ( she says, by the way, that she’s now more scared of moose than bears.)
+Then she’ll spend the summer working in the Pacific Northwest, Canada and Alaska (she’s now more scared of moose than bears.)
 In the spring, she’ll come back to San Diego as staging for Baja surf trip with friends.

 “The freelance lifestyle is interesting and difficult at times,” she said, “but I can’t complain about the way I live my life.”

 And if she did complain, she’d be hard pressed to find much sympathy.